Looking for the best renters insurance companies? There’s no shortage of insurers selling this inexpensive — yet very important — policy.

 Worst Renters Insurance Companies

 J.D.
-Power’s study is based on responses from more than 13,000 people via online interviews conducted in June-July 2019.
+Power’s study is based on responses from nearly 12,000 people via online interviews conducted in June-July 2020.
 After culling all the responses, these are the three worst-performing companies for renters insurance:

 Too often, renters think the landlord is responsible for damage to their belongings.
 But that’s not the case — except in very limited circumstances that can be difficult to prove.